AnIdiotsGuide/discordjs-bot-guide/samples/cleverbot-intergration.md

   });
 });
 ```

-Alright, we've bot both parts we need, now before we continue we should get the module installed, just run `npm i cleverbot-node` with the `--save` flag if you have a `package.json` file (and you should!).
+Alright, we've got both parts we need, now before we continue we should get the module installed, just run `npm i cleverbot-node` with the `--save` flag if you have a `package.json` file \(and you should!\).

 Installed?
 Good!
 Now, let's get to the final step... the code.

 We have both our example codes, now we need to combine them for a working bot.

 > NOTE: A lot of the naive developers would just shove the cleverbot example straight in their message event and wonder why it wasn't working.
 It would create a new instance of Cleverbot and would eventually cause a memory leak.

 Right, we need to take the first two lines of the cleverbot example...

 ```js
 var Cleverbot = require('cleverbot-node');
 cleverbot = new Cleverbot;
 ```

 ...and put them with our discord definitions.

 ```js